jaredfolkins/spaceelevator/README.md

 # Why should I learn this?

 Space Elevator is essentially teaching you about how a scheduler works when it is distributing jobs.
 A very common computer science problem.
-In face, right now, on the device that you are operating from, there are jobs being scheduled using very similar techniques!
+In fact, right now, on the device that you are operating from, there are jobs being scheduled using very similar techniques!
 TMYK

 # Conclusion